Multiclass Classification, Information, Divergence, and Surrogate Risk: Multi-distribution -divergences

-We now enumerate a few properties of multi-way $f$-divergences, showing how they are natural generalizations of classical binary $f$-divergences.
-We focus on basic properties that will be useful for our further results on Bayes risk, classification, and hypothesis testing.
-Specifically, we show that generalized $f$-divergences parallel the binary divergence~\eqref{eqn:general-fdiv}: they are well-defined, have continuity properties with respect to discrete approximations, and satisfy data-processing inequalities.
-These results are essentially known (we somewhat more carefully address measurability concerns) and we use them as definitional building blocks, so we defer all proofs to Appendix~\ref{sec:fdiv-proofs}.
+We now enumerate a few properties of multi-way $f$-divergences, showing how they naturally generalize classical binary $f$-divergences.
+We focus on basic properties that are useful for our further results on Bayes risk, classification, and hypothesis testing and that parallel results in the binary case~\eqref{eqn:f-divergence}: they are well-defined, have continuity properties with respect to discrete approximations, and satisfy data-processing inequalities.
+While Gy\"orfi and Nemetz's original work~\cite{GyorfiNe78} essentially contains the results, we carefully address infinite values (the closure~\eqref{eqn:closed-perspective}) and strict convexity, and we use them as definitional building blocks; we defer all proofs to Supplement~\ref{sec:fdiv-proofs}.

-As our first step, we note that Definition~\ref{def:general-fdiv} gives a well-defined quantity, independent of the base measure $\mu$.
-(See Appendix~\ref{sec:proof-fdiv-mu-fine} for a proof.) \begin{lemma} In expression~\eqref{eqn:general-fdiv}, the value of the divergence does not depend on the choice of the dominating measure $\mu$.
+As our first step, we note that Definition~\ref{def:general-fdiv} is independent of the base measure $\mu$.
+(See Supp.~\ref{sec:proof-fdiv-mu-fine} for a proof generalizing~\cite[Cor.~1]{GyorfiNe78}.) \begin{lemma} In expression~\eqref{eqn:general-fdiv}, the value of the divergence does not depend on the choice of the dominating measure $\mu$.
 Moreover,

-and the inequality is strict if $f$ is strictly convex at $\ones$ and the $P_i$ are not all identical. \end{lemma}
+The inequality is strict if $f$ is strictly convex at $\ones$ and the $P_i$ are not identical. \end{lemma}